wendynassrwong/wendynassrwong.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
 Candidate at the University of Chicago's Harris School of Public Policy.
-I am on the job market this 2020-21 academic year and available for interviews.
+I am on the job market this 2020-21 academic year.

 ---

-Fields:
+# Fields
 * Applied Microeconomics
 * Development Economics
 * Political Economy